GCC Turns To China And India To Boost Growth In Tourism Receipts

 In Abu Dhabi, plans to attract 600,000 Chinese tourists a year by 2021 would represent a 265% increase on the figures recorded for the first nine months of 2016, according to data from the emirate’s Tourism and Culture Authority.

 Oman, which demonstrated the highest compatibility with corporate arrivals, welcomed 299,568 Indian tourists to the Sultanate in 2016.
 Numbers increased 17% in 2015 compared to 2014 and, over the last five years, Oman has seen an increase of 60% in the number of arrivals from India.

-Capitalising on its breath-taking scenery, Oman is also working to promote itself as a wedding destination to tourists from West Bengal and Kolkata.
+Capitalizing on its breathtaking scenery, Oman is also working to promote itself as a wedding destination for tourists from West Bengal and Kolkata.

-In Qatar, Indian visitors enjoyed a higher compatibility across all four visitor types, with the country now the second largest source market after Saudi Arabia.
-Numbers are expected to grow in line with the launch of several high-profile sport and leisure attractions over the coming years.
+In Qatar, Indian visitors enjoyed higher compatibility across all four visitor types, with the country now the second largest source market after Saudi Arabia.
+Numbers are expected to grow in line with the launch of several high-profile sports and leisure attractions over the coming years.